riteshsoni10/jenkins_deployment_kubernetes/README.md

 5. Operations to perform at **Build stage**

    From the **Add Build Step** drop-down, `Execute Shell` is selected to run the operations at build stage.
 In the build stage, the project deployment directory is scanned for HTML and PHP pages with extension .html and .php respectively.
-If the project directory contains both HTML annd PHP language code, then customised image i.e; `riteshsoni296/apache-php7:latest` will be used to launch the container otherwise the apache web server image will be used to launch the apache web server container for HTML ccode deployment.
+If the project directory contains both HTML annd PHP language code, then customised image i.e; `riteshsoni296/apache-php7:latest` will be used to launch the container otherwise the apache web server image will be used to launch the apache web server container for HTML code deployment.

-   The customised php along with apache server contains only selected packages i.e;php7, php7-fpm, php7-opcache, php7-gd, php7-mysqli, php7-zlib, php7-curl.
+   The customised php along with apache server docker image contains only selected packages i.e;php7, php7-fpm, php7-opcache, php7-gd, php7-mysqli, php7-zlib, php7-curl.
 The image can be extended as per requirements using Dockerfile.
-The `Dockerfile` for riteshsoni296/apache-php7:latest image is stored in the repository for reference.
+A new docker image is created everytime the job is executed to perform a rollout deployment in kubernetes of application, if exists or to create a new deployment with updated image code.

-  The shell script that is to copied in the Build Stage is present in the respository at location `scripts/code_deployment_build_stage.sh`
+  The shell script that is to copied in the Build Stage is present in the respository at location `scripts/code_deployment.sh`

 <p align="center">
   <img src="screenshots/code_deployment_build_stages.png" width="800" title="Build Stage">